userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 # Software Guide
-We developed an efficient driver for converting the serial signals through the slave computer and finally released it as a ROS (Robot Operating System) topics.
-This driver not only enables the control of the slave computer, but also obtains the feedback information and error codes of the device, thus enabling two-way communication and real-time control.
-The tutorials will introduce how to use the programme to develop and operate A1.
+We developed an efficient driver for converting serial signals through the slave computer, which has been released as a ROS (Robot Operating System) topic.
+This driver not only enables control of the slave computer but also retrieves feedback information and error codes from the device, facilitating two-way communication and real-time control.
+The tutorials will guide you on how to use this program to develop and operate A1.

 ## Software Dependency
 1. Ubuntu 20.04 LTS
 2. ROS Noetic

 ## Installation
-This SDK does not need to be recompiled, please refer to the Developing and Operating Tutorial to use directly.
+This SDK does not require recompilation.
+Please refer to the Developing and Operating Tutorials for direct usage instructions.

 ## Developing and Operating Tutorials
 ### A1 Driver Kit
-1. For the first time, after confirming the power supply and USB connection, run the following command to modify the read and write permission of serial port files:
+1. For the first use, after confirming the power supply and USB connection, run the following command to modify the read and write permissions of the serial port files:
 ```shell
 sudo chmod 777 /dev/ttyACM0
 ```